BLOWER-DOOR AIR-TIGHT TESTING

 Blower-door measurement should be carried out on all buildings as it provides important information on the quality of the construction.
 Up to 60% of the energy is lost through gaps and cracks in the building’s skin in well-insulated houses.
 Besides cold and heat, sound also enters through these so-called leaks.
 In addition, draught is very unpleasant.
 These unintended holes in the outer skin often lead to the formation of mould and structural damage.

-According to ISO EN 9972 there are two points in time of measurement:
+There are two points in time of measurement:

-- Procedure A: Measurement on completion (in use)
+- Measurement on completion (in use)

-- Procedure B: Measurement at phases in construction
+- Measurement at phases in construction

 The test of a building’s air-tightness is carried out in so-called ‘blower-door measuring procedures’.
 If this measurement is carried out in good time during construction it is possible to detect any leaks and still correct these easily.
 After all deficiencies have been corrected and the building completed, a final measurement takes place when the building is in use.